mristin/bimprove-scenarios/fall_risk/scenario.md

 All the observed data from <modelref name="observed/point_cloud" /> and
 <modelref name="observed/pictures" /> lives in the same coordinate system as
 the federated model in <modelref name="plan/main" />.

-Over repeated runs (*e.g.,* over the days), there will be randomized errors between the coordinates in <modelref name="plan/main" /> and
-<modelref name="observed/point_cloud" /> and
-<modelref name="observed/pictures" />, including the drift and systematic errors.

-We have to see *after* the experiments whether these errors are tolerable for this scenario.

-Usually the error is below 1 meter, rarely 2 meters.
+The mismatch errors between the coordinates are possible (see the acceptance criterion <acceptanceref name="coordinate_error" />).

 <level name="site_office">The observed data, <modelref name="observed/point_cloud" /> and
 <modelref name="observed/pictures" />,  would need to be accessible from the office.</level>